 6. Criteria for Selecting Somewhere to Stay:

-I already wrote about my criteria when selecting somewhere to stay.
+I have already written about my criteria when selecting somewhere to stay.
 Checking the Location and facilities available is an essential part of the travelling experience.

 7. Dorm Room Privacy: